kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 # Import and Export City GML Data
-Interoperability between CityGML and 3DCIM platforms is essential to achieve all the functionality of the 3D Cities environment.
+CityGML is widely used around the world for storing and exchanging virtual 3D city models.
+CityGML is a common semantic information model for the representation of 3D urban objects that can be shared over different applications.
+The targeted applications are city planning, architectural design, tourist and leisure activities, environmental simulation, mobile telecommunication, disaster management, homeland security, real estate management, vehicle and pedestrian navigation, and training simulators.
+With the 3DCIM, 3D city models and can be brought into ArcGIS, ArcScene, and CityEngine and be used for a wide range of applications.
+Therefore,  Interoperability between CityGML and 3DCIM platforms is essential to achieve all the solution capabilities of the 3D Cities environment.

-In this workflow, you will learn how to use the tools which will be used for 3DCIM CityGML toolbox for interoperability between CityGML files and 3DCIM:
+In this workflow, you will learn how to use the tools which will be used for interoperability between CityGML files and 3DCIM:

-* Import CityGML data into the 3DCIM environment
+* Import CityGML modules into the 3DCIM environment
-* Export 3DCIM features back into CityGML data
+* Export 3DCIM features back into CityGML modules

 ## Here's What You Need